haiiliin/abqpy/_sources/user/python/python-abaqus/errors.rst.txt

 - The exception type.
 - The exception message.

-For example, Figure 1 shows the layout of a typical exception description in the online documentation.
+For example, :numref:`cmd-int-exception-nls` shows the layout of a typical exception description in the online documentation.

+.. _cmd-int-exception-nls:
 .. figure:: /images/cmd-int-exception-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     The layout of a typical exception description in the online documentation.

 You use the exception type in your error handling routines.